 In traditional Chinese medicine, sea cucumbers are believed to have healing properties that can help treat arthritis and other body ailments.

 How to Buy Sea CucumbersWhen buying sea cucumbers, it is important to consider the source.
 The best sea cucumber will come from a reputable producer who follows sustainable fishing practices and enforces fishing quotas.
 It is also important to look for signs of freshness when buying sea cucumbers.
-Avoid any that look spoiled or have soft spots, wrinkles, or discoloration.
+Avoid any that look spoiled or have soft spots, wrinkles, or discolouration.

 If you buy dried sea cucumbers or dry sea cucumber products, make sure they are stored properly to avoid foodborne illness.